 In 1979, the LSS board had 14 directors, which proved unwieldy; we currently have 9 members.
 Five appointed by the Lieutenant-Governor in Council, as recommended by the Attorney General of BC; and four by the Law Society of BC.

 In the early years, people were financially eligible for legal aid if paying for a lawyer would impair their ability to feed, clothe, and house themselves or their family.
 We covered criminal and family matters, as well as things like help to resist foreclosure proceedings against the family home, or to appeal a Workers' Compensation Board (WorkSafeBC) decision.

 In 1979, LSS had a public law library and a schools program that developed curriculum materials.
-We're still in the business of producing public legal information resources, now including websites, but the law library and schools program are gone.
+We're still in the business of producing public legal information resources, now including self-help websites, but the law library and schools program are gone.

 Fiscal problems were common for LSS throughout much of the 1980s, as government funding was routinely increased and then reduced.
 But 2002 was probably our most difficult year.
 The government announced severe budget cuts, and fired the LSS board of directors.
-Offices throughout the province had to be closed, many staff were laid off, and a new model of delivering services was born.
+Offices throughout the province were closed, many staff were laid off, and a new model of delivering services was born.
 There was another serious setback in 2009, when funding issues meant more offices were closed, and staff and services cut.

-In 2018, things turned around when we received a bigger increase in provincial government funding than we'd seen in years.
-We expanded legal aid services so we could help more people facing family and criminal law problems, and opened Parents Legal Centres in nine locations to help families at risk of their children being removed, or whose children had been removed by social workers as result of concerns for their safety.
+In 2018, we received a bigger increase in provincial government funding than we'd seen in years.
+We expanded legal aid services so we could help more people facing family and criminal law problems, and opened Parents Legal Centres in nine (now ten) locations to help families at risk of their children being removed, or whose children had been removed by social workers as result of concerns for their safety.
 Knowing of the poor outcomes for many children who go into care, and understanding that many families who are considered neglectful are often simply poor, the centres were designed to provide not only legal help but advocacy, support with related matters, and connections to community services.